pkivolowitz/asm_book/section_1/regs/ldr2.md

 ## Length of Pointers

-**All** AARCH64 pointers are 8 bytes in width.
+**All** AARCH64 pointers are 8 bytes in width&#8224;.

+&#8224;While this is technically true, typically only the lower 39, 42 or 48 bits of addresses in Linux systems are used - i.e. the virtual address space of an ARM Linux process is smaller than 64 bits.
+The upper bits are set to zero when considering the address as an 8-byte value.

 ## How to Specify an Address Too Big to Fit in an Instruction?

 The title of this section sets the table for the need for trickery.
 All labels refer to addresses.
-Addresses are 8 bytes in width but all instructions are 4 bytes in width.
+Addresses are 8 bytes&#8224; in width but all instructions are 4 bytes in width.
 Clearly, we cannot fit the full address of a label in an instruction.